Heat Diffusion Equation (1D)

 \[\begin{equation}\begin{split} d & = \frac{\mathbb{C}k_{x,I^\textrm{C}}}{\Delta{x^2}} \\ e & = -\frac{\rho_{I^\textrm{C}} c_{p,I^\textrm{C}}}{\Delta{t}} +\mathbb{C}\left(\frac{k_{x,I^\textrm{E}}}{\Delta{x^2}} + \frac{k_{x,I^\textrm{C}}}{\Delta{x^2}}\right) \\ f & = \frac{\mathbb{C}k_{x,I^\textrm{E}}}{\Delta{x^2}} \\ \end{split}.\end{equation}\]

-With the residual vector $\bm{r}$ and the coefficient matrix $\mathbf{K_1}$ one can calculate the correction term for the temperature via Equation (23).
-The correction is then used to update the initial temperature guess.
-This process is repeated until the residual is considered sufficiently small.
+With $\bm{r}$ and $\mathbf{K_1}$, the correction term can be computed via Equation (23).
+The correction is then used to update the initial temperature guess, and the procedure is repeated until the residual is sufficiently small.

 Boundary Conditions

 For centroids adjacent to the boundaries, ghost nodes are used to evaluate the temperature gradient consistently with the chosen thermal boundary condition (Dirichlet or Neumann).
-These ghost node values are computed according to equations (7)–(10).
-The ghost node temperatures are the substituted in the equations for the centroids adjacent to the boundaries (see previous examples).
+Ghost node values are computed according to Equations (5)-(8) and substituted into the discrete equations for boundary-adjacent centroids (see previous examples).
+For implementation details, refer to the source code.